Quinten/dotvim/README.md

     brew install vim
 ```

+After you did this you must restart Terminal.

 I did this beacuase it gives me acces to the `*` register, which is the system clipboard.
 The vim that ships with OS X doesn't have this.

 More info about installing vim with homebrew can be found at http://stackoverflow.com/questions/21694327/installing-vim-with-homebrew